Can you have a massage with sunburn?

 The No part…

-You’ve been on your holibobs, chilled on a beach with copious amounts of cocktails and baked yourself like a lobster.
+So you’ve been on your holibobs, chilled on a beach with copious amounts of cocktails and baked yourself like a lobster.
 First of all, you don’t need us to preach to you about the dangers of over exposing yourself to the sun.
 Do yourself a favour, Google it, then act accordingly.
-On a more superficial note, good on you, we all look better with a tan, the less tan lines the better.
+On a more superficial note, good on you, we all look better with a tan and the less tan lines the better in my opinion.

 Having a massage in the early stages sunburn is not a good idea.
 Your skin is very sensitive and needs to heal.
 You may have blisters, sore spots, very sore spots and (if you have been to a naturist resort) maybe in very sensitive places.
 Ouch!